frankyeh/DSI-Studio-Website/doc/gui_t3_dt.md

   --output=subject.template.diff.tt.gz
 ```

 Use the template appropriate for the species/study.
 The available template list is provided by the current DSI Studio version; do not rely on an old hard-coded template list when building a new pipeline.
+Inspect the alignment of both scalar maps in template space because nonlinear-registration errors can mimic local biological change.

 # Type 3: Cross-sectional change in native patient space